JamilOmar/autopublish-changesets-action/README.md

     with:
       # script to be used to publish the pr (changeset version by default)
       versionScript: changeset version
-      # script to be used to publish the pr (changeset publish by default)
+      # script to be used to publish the pr
       publishScript: changeset publish
       # commit message
       commitMessage: 'chore: publish changeset'